-Did you know if you have a 30% or higher disability rating from the Department of Veterans Affairs (VA), you can receive additional tax-free benefits for your eligible dependents?
+Did you know that if you have a 30% or higher disability rating from the Department of Veterans Affairs (VA), you can receive additional tax-free benefits for your eligible dependents?

-Veterans with VA disability ratings of 30% or more—may not have added eligible dependents at the time of their original award or may not have had eligible dependents at the time benefits were first awarded.
-We encourage these Veterans to take a few moments to confirm the dependents listed on their VA award.
+Veterans with VA disability ratings of 30% or more may not have added eligible dependents at the time of their original award or may not have had eligible dependents at the time benefits were first awarded.
+We encourage these veterans to take a few moments to confirm the dependents listed on their VA award.

 Who is eligible to be added as dependents?